SamKahnke/nhl_stats_sportradar/README.md

 #### Installation
 1. Unzip the provided files and save the parent directory as something like "nhl_stats".
-2. Create a postgres database and edit the "database" values in config/default.json and config/test.json to match your new database. *I usually would not have pushed the config files to github, but I did here for simplicity.*
+2. Create a postgres database and edit the "database" values in config/default.json and config/test.json to match your new database.
+I used pgAdmin 4 to manage my database.
 3. Run ```nvm use 14``` or similar to switch to node 14.
 4. Run ```npm install```.
 5. Run ```npm start```.